-The bonus paid to the chief executive officer was determined under the Corporation's Management Incentive Plan for Chief Executive Officer.
-The plan provides for a bonus of up to 40% of annual base salary for the chief executive officer, if the same targets are met as are established for the other executive officers.
-However, the chief executive officer's bonus depends on the performance for the fiscal year of both the Corporation and First Merchants.
-30% of the bonus is tied to the Corporation's and First Merchants' performance (15% each) relative to the return on assets target, 30% is tied to the $\,$ Corporation's and First Merchants' performance (15% each) relative to the return on equity target, and 40% is tied to the Corporation's and First Merchants' performance (20% each) relative to the net income growth target for the fiscal year.
-The chief executive officer received a bonus of 30.09% of base salary for The minimum ("threshold") performance levels which would qualify the chief executive officer for a bonus under the plan were exceeded for all criteria: the Corporation's and First Merchants' return on assets, return on equity, and net income growth.
-The maximum level was exceeded for First Merchants' return on assets, but not for the Corporation's return on assets or for any of the other criteria.
+The bonuses paid to the chief executive officer and the chief operating officer were determined under the Corporation's Management Incentive Plans for Chief Executive Officer and Chief Operating Officer, respectively.
+These plans provide for bonuses of up to 40% of annual base salary for the chief executive officer and 25% of annual base salary for the chief operating officer, if the same targets are met as are established for the other executive officers.
+However, the chief executive officer's and the chief operating officer's bonuses depend on the performance for the fiscal year of both the Corporation and First Merchants.
+30% of each bonus is tied to the Corporation's and First Merchants' performance (15% each) relative to the return on assets target, 30% is tied to the Corporation's and First Merchants' performance (15% each) relative to the return on equity target, and 40% is tied to the Corporation's and First Merchants' performance (20% each) relative to the net income growth target for the fiscal year.
+The chief executive officer received a bonus of 24.29% of base salary and the chief operating officer received a bonus of 15.01% of base salary for 1995.
+The minimum ("threshold") performance levels which would qualify the chief executive officer and the chief operating officer for bonuses under the plan were exceeded for all criteria: the Corporation's and First Merchants' return on assets, return on equity, and net income growth; however, the maximum levels were not exceeded for any of the criteria.